-Published first in 2008 and as a fully revised Second Edition in 2014 with new content and a new geometric pattern cover.
+Kate Fletcher.
+First published 2008.
+Fully revised Second Edition 2014 with new content and a new geometric pattern cover.
+In English and Korean.

 Sustainable Fashion and Textiles: Design Journeys brings together for the first time information about lifecycle sustainability impacts of fashion and textiles, practical alternatives, design concepts and social innovation.
 It challenges existing ideas about the scope and potential of sustainability issues in fashion and textiles, and sets out a more pluralistic, engaging and forward-looking picture, drawing on ideas of systems thinking, human needs, local products, slow fashion and participatory design, as well as knowledge of materials.

 The book not only defines the field, it also challenges it, and uses design ideas to help shape more sustainable products and promote social change.
 Arranged in two sections, the first four chapters represent key stages of the lifecycle: material cultivation/extraction, production, use and disposal.
 The remaining four chapters explore design approaches for altering the scale and nature of consumption, including service design, localism, speed and user involvement.
 While each of these chapters is complete in and of itself, their real value comes from what they represent together: innovative ways of thinking about textiles and garments based on sustainability values and an interconnected approach to design.

 ‘We badly need a sustainable fashion revolution; one where buyers, designers, retailers and consumers fill our closets with clothes that are more durable and less impactful and face up to their true environmental and social cost.
 As a matter of urgency, all of the above should read this book … At last a book that dispels the idea that fashion is only interested in trend-driven fluff: not only does it have a brain, but it could be a sustainable one.’
 Lucy Siegle, Crafts Magazine‘